Get to know your headset

 Removing the counterweight

-The VR-2 Pro is fitted with a removable counterweight under the rear cushion of the headband.
+VR-2 Pro and XR-1 Developer Edition are fitted with a removable counterweight under the rear cushion of the headband.
 The counterweight helps to distribute the weight around your head; however, you may wish to remove it in order to lighten the headset.

 To remove the counterweight:

 - Place the headset on a flat, level surface.
 Please note: the counterweight is not secured in the headband and will dislodge if tilted.

 - Loosen the head strap to better access the rear cushion of the headband.

 - Remove the rear cushion by gently pulling it away from the headband.

 - Reattach the rear cushion and adjust the head strap.